fooage/labnote/README.md

 ## To Fix

-- error redirect caused by 301 cache
+- Error redirect caused by 301 cache

 Browsers often cache the 301 status, which leads to incorrect redirection after a successful login.